-- Supports Write-Through and Write-Deferred modes
+- Supports Write-Through and Write-Deferred caching modes.

-- Supports OS Invisible Memory
+- Supports OS Invisible Memory.

 - Supports caching for multiple volumes

-- Supports cache plug and play
+- Supports plug and play.

 - Windows caches all data, while PrimoCache can cache on behalf of a specified volume in which users are interested.
 Given same size of system memory, the latter has a higher hit-rate.

-All versions of Windows XP, Windows Vista, Windows 7, Windows 8, Windows Server 2003, Windows Server 2008 and Windows Server 2012, including x86 and x64 editions.
+All versions of Windows Server 2003/2003R2/2008/2008R2/2012/2012R2/2016, including x86 and x64 editions.